 Presidential and Chancellor Primary Round 1: Last Sunday in August

 Presidential and Chancellor Primary Round 2: Last Sunday in September

 National Primary (which includes Presidential Primary Round 3, Chancellor Primary Round 3, and Congressional Primary for House and Senate): Last Sunday in October

 Convening the new Congress: Noon on the first Sunday in January following their election

-Inauguration of the new President and Vice President: Noon on the second Sunday in January following their election.
+Inauguration of the new President and the new Chancellor: Noon on the second Sunday in January following their election.